 As well as the Capital Markets division, Shore Capital Group has an equally important Asset Management division, which has launched funds in various asset classes, including private equity and real estate.

 Howard first ventured into private equity in 1996 with the Puma I Fund, which achieved an IRR of 76 per cent.
 Shore Capital subsequently launched the Puma VCTs series and was one of the first companies to offer limited-life VCTs, which have proved highly popular investment vehicles.
 In 2012, David Kaye launched Puma Investments, part of Shore Capital, which now manages the expanded range of Puma VCTs.
 Puma Investments has since launched additional compelling investment offerings alongside the Puma VCTs, providing property finance across the UK, growth capital to SMEs and a listed equities investment service focusing on AIM.

-Shore Asset Management now accounts for a third of the Group’s turnover, and acts as the adviser to Puma Brandenburg.
+Shore Asset Management now accounts for a third of the Group’s turnover.

-In 2006, Howard founded Puma Brandenburg, initially as a listed property investment vehicle focused on German real estate.
-He has subsequently taken it private, and it now covers real estate in Germany, the US and Israel, and has invested in a range of other asset classes including medical devices and co-working.
+In 2006, Howard founded Puma Brandenburg, to which the Group acts as investment adviser, initially as a listed property investment vehicle focused on German real estate.
+He has subsequently taken it private, and it now covers real estate in Germany, the US and Israel, and has invested in a range of other asset classes including providing growth capital for entrepreneurially led private businesses.

 Owned by Howard and his wife, Puma Brandenburg is now the main vehicle through which he conducts his private investment activities.
 In February 2019, Puma Brandenburg led a US$30m investment in Ador, a medical device company, of which he is now a director.